dxinteractive/ResponsiveAnalogRead/README.md

 - `void enableSleep()`
 - `void disableSleep()`

-Sleep allows increasingly small changes in the output value to be ignored, so instead of having the responsiveValue slide into position over a couple of seconds, it stops when it's "close enough".
+Sleep allows you to minimise the amount of responsive value changes over time.
+Increasingly small changes in the output value to be ignored, so instead of having the responsiveValue slide into position over a couple of seconds, it stops when it's "close enough".
 It's enabled by default.
 Here's a summary of how it works:

 1. "Sleep" is when the output value decides to ignore increasingly small changes.
 2. When it sleeps, it is less likely to start moving again, but a large enough nudge will wake it up and begin responding as normal.